-20-179.
-Penalty for driving while under the influence of intoxicating liquor or narcotic drugs; limited driving permits for first offenders.-(a) Every person who is convicted of violating § 20-138, relating to habitual users of narcotic drugs or driving while under the influence of intoxicating liquor or narcotic drugs, shall, for the first offense, be punished by a fine of not less than one hundred dollars (\$100.00) nor more than five hundred dollars (\$500.00), or imprisonment for not less than thirty (30) days, nor more than six months, or by both such fine and imprisonment, in the discretion of the court.
-For a second conviction of the same offense, the defendant shall be punished by a fine of not less than two hundred dollars (\$200.00) nor more than five hundred dollars (\$500.00), or imprisonment for not less than two months, nor more than six months, or by both such fine and imprisonment, in the discretion of the court.
-For a third or subsequent conviction of the same offense, the defendant shall be punished by a fine of not less than five hundred dollars (\$500.00) or by both such fine and imprisonment in the discretion of the court not to exceed two years.
+§ 20-179.
+Penalty for driving or operating vehicle while under the influence of intoxicating liquor, narcotic drugs, or other impairing drugs; limited driving permits for first offenders.-(a) Every person who is convicted of violating G.S.
+20-138, G.S.
+20-139(a), or G.S.
+20-139(b) shall be punished as follows:

-(b) (1) Upon a first conviction only, the trial judge may when feasible as a condition of a suspended sentence, allow a limited driving privilege or license to the person convicted for proper purposes reasonably connected with the health, education and welfare of the person convicted and his family.
+- (1) For the first offense, a fine of not less than one hundred dollars (\$100.00) nor more than five hundred dollars (\$500.00), by imprisonment for not less than 30 days nor more than six months, or by both such fine and imprisonment, in the discretion of the court. - (2) For a second conviction of any offense under G.S.
+20-138, G.S.
+20-139(a), or G.S.
+20-139(b), by a fine of not less than two hundred dollars (\$200.00) nor more than five hundred dollars (\$500.00), by imprisonment for not less than two months nor more than six months, or by both such fine and imprisonment, in the discretion of the court. - (3) For a third or subsequent conviction of any offense under G.S.
+20-138, G.S.
+20-139(a), or G.S.
+20-139(b), by a fine of not less than five hundred dollars (\$500.00), by imprisonment for not more than two years, or by both such fine and imprisonment, in the discretion of the court. - (b) (1) Upon a first conviction only, the trial judge may when feasible allow a limited driving privilege or license to the person convicted for proper purposes reasonably connected with the health, education and welfare of the person convicted and his family.
+For purposes of determining whether conviction is a first conviction, no prior offense occurring more than 10 years before the date of the current offense shall be considered.
 The judge may impose upon such limited driving privilege any restrictions as in his discretion are deemed advisable including, but not limited to, conditions of days, hours, types of vehicles, routes, geographical boundaries and specific purposes for which limited driving privilege is allowed.
-Any such limited driving privilege allowed and restrictions imposed thereon shall be specifically recorded in a written judgment which shall be as near as practical as that hereinafter set forth and shall be signed by the trial judge and shall be affixed with the seal of the court and shall be made a part of the records of the said court.
+Any such limited driving privilege allowed and restrictions imposed thereon shall be specifically recorded in a written judgment which shall be as near as practical to that hereinafter set forth and shall be signed by the trial judge and shall be affixed with the seal of the court and shall be made a part of the records of the said court.
 A copy of said judgment shall be transmitted to the Department of Motor Vehicles along with any operator's or chauffeur's license in the possession of the person convicted and a notice of the conviction.
 Such permit issued hereunder shall be valid for such length of time as shall be set forth in the judgment of the trial judge.
-Such permit shall constitute a valid license to operate motor vehicles upon the streets and highways of this or any other state in accordance with the restrictions noted thereon and shall be subject to all provisions of law relating to operator's or chauffeur's license, by their nature, rendered inapplicable.
+Such permit shall constitute a valid license to operate motor vehicles upon the streets and highways of this or any other state in accordance with the restrictions noted thereon and shall be subject to all provisions of law relating to operator's or chauffeur's license, not by their nature, rendered inapplicable.